umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 ### Azure Requirements

-* You will need to setup 2 x Azure Web Apps - one for the master (administrative) environment and another for your front-end environment
+* You will need to setup 2 x Azure Web Apps - one for the backoffice (administrative) environment and another for your front-end environment
 * You will need 1 x SQL server that is shared with these 2 web apps

 ### Lucene/Examine configuration